Kaiepi/ra-Gauge/README.md

 `Gauge` attempts to time iterations of a block as accurately as is doable from within the realms of Raku.
 While this does not make for a very sophisticated benchmark on its own by virtue of its limitations, this may provide raw input for such a utility.

-Any `Gauge` sequence will evauate side effects during a `skip` rather than a `sink`, allowing for a warmup period.
+Any `Gauge` sequence will be lazy and non-deterministic.
+These evaluate side effects during a `skip` rather than a `sink`, allowing for a warmup period.

 METHODS
 =======